F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 License class
 `````````````
-The next lines of the declaration set the licencing options if you are using an F5 Bring Your Own License (BYOL).
+The next lines of the declaration set the licensing options if you are using an F5 Bring Your Own License (BYOL).
 If your BIG-IP system already has a license (for example, you are using a pay-as-you-go (PAYG) license), you do not need this class.
 Contact your F5 sales representative if you require a license.

 The name *myLicense* we use in this example is arbitrary; it is not used anywhere in the BIG-IP configuration.
 You can name this object however you'd like, but it must have a name.